gardener/gardener/docs/deployment/secret_binding_provider_controller.md

 ## Implementation History

-- Gardener v1.38: SecretBinding resource has a new optional field `.provider.type`.
-SecretBinding provider controller is disabled by default. `SecretBindingProviderValidation` feature gate of Gardener API server is disabled by default.
+- Gardener v1.38: The SecretBinding resource has a new optional field `.provider.type`.
+The SecretBinding provider controller is disabled by default.
+The `SecretBindingProviderValidation` feature gate of Gardener API server is disabled by default.
-- Gardener v1.42: SecretBinding provider controller is enabled by default.
+- Gardener v1.42: The SecretBinding provider controller is enabled by default.
+- Gardener v1.51: The `SecretBindingProviderValidation` feature gate of Gardener API server is enabled by default and the SecretBinding provider controller is disabled by default.